flare-foundation/reward-scripts/README.md

    - `MAX_BLOCKS_FOR_EVENT_READS`: how many blocks can be read with a single web3 API call (e.g. `getAllEvents`)
    - `MAX_REQUESTS_PER_SECOND`: how many requests per second can be made
    - `REWARD_EPOCH`: reward epoch for which rewards are calculated
-   - `NUM_UNREWARDED_EPOCHS`: number of reward epochs to calculate rewards for
    - `REQUIRED_FTSO_PERFORMANCE_WEI`: the amount of FTSO rewards that an FTSO provider needs to receive in a given epoch for its node to be eligible to receive staking rewards
    - `BOOSTING_FACTOR`: factor of boosting eligibility bond (BEB) validator received as a boost
    - `MIN_FOR_BEB_GWEI`: minimum total self-bond needed to be eligible to receive a boost